I'm so excited to share the cloth diapering experience of one of my good (in real life!) friends, Amber.

 I wash every 3 days (I washed every 2 days until about 7 months).
 There's no stuffing; I simply wash them, toss the inserts in the dryer and hang up the covers, and then stack the inserts and stash the covers in a basket when everything's dry.
 The inserts even fit in my diaper stacker.
 Quick, easy, and less expensive than many alternatives.

 I hope this helps those considering cloth diapering.
 Do know that you can diaper however you want.
-The only important thing is that the baby has diaper on, it doesn't really matter what diaper!
+The only important thing is that the baby has a diaper on, it doesn't really matter what diaper!

 photo credit